History

 • Govern and operate effectively, efficiently and sustainably.

-IPWEA will achieve this by:
+IPWEA will achieve its objectives by:

 1. Promoting excellence in the delivery of public works and services, in part by providing support and leadership to persons involved in the industry.